Police, schools investigating Muskego racism allegations at basketball game

 MUSKEGO — Police and two school districts are investigating allegations of racism that visiting basketball players and families say occurred last Friday at Muskego High School.

-Players from the Beloit Memorial High School boys basketball team and their parents allege racist words and symbols were written, and racial discrimination that could have turned violent took place Friday night when the team traveled to Muskego for a playoff game.
+Players from the Beloit Memorial High School boys basketball team and their parents allege racist words and symbols were written, and racial discrimination that could have turned violent took place Friday night when the team traveled to Muskego for a playoff game, which Muskego won 70-65.

 Photos and videos shared with The Journal Times appear to show the N-word written and swastikas drawn in dust atop lockers.
 Some attendees in the Muskego student section are shown wearing black ski masks and tank tops.